Frequently asked questions

 When do interviews take place?

-The vast majority of our interviews in Cambridge take place in the first two weeks of December, so please bear this in mind if you are planning travel during a year out.
+The vast majority of our interviews in Cambridge take place in the first three weeks of December, so please bear this in mind if you are planning travel during a year out.
 Some interviews will take place in the last week of November and overseas interviews may take place earlier.

 I've heard interviews are really scary.
 Is that true?